Lapple/ErrorBoard/README.md

 };
 ```

-You can also add custom languages — just edit `path/to/module/config/i18n.js`.
+You can also add custom languages — just edit `config/i18n.js`.
 English and Russian are already bundled.

 ## Running

 After you have everything installed and configured, run

-	$ errorboard
+	$ node errorboard

 from your terminal.
 Please note that the misconfiguration and error-handling mechanism is not yet implemented.